Peekaey/Mibu/README.md

 # Mibu

-Open source cross platform mobile app for Anilist built with React Native and Expo
+Cross platform mobile app for Anilist built with React Native and Expo

 ### Instructions for install
 1. Clone repo